Jesse Benton Jr.: Death

 Benton died in Sabine Parish, Louisiana in 1843.
-At the time of his death he was part of a carvan of two related families, and their slaves, that were migrating back to Tennessee after the death of their kinsman, Texian leader Kelsey Harris Douglas.
+At the time of his death he was part of a caravan of two related families, and their slaves, that were migrating back to Tennessee after the death of their kinsman, Texian leader Kelsey Harris Douglas.
 Benton died without issue and left his property to his widow and his brother T. H. Benton.
 He and several family members are buried at Nashville City Cemetery.